 An Apple a Day...At Cheley, we focus on youth development and providing the nurture and care necessary to assist our campers in their quest for adventure.
 Whether it be physical, mental, emotional, or spiritual, camper wellbeing is one of our priorities.
 As such, we have four health centers at camp with a registered nurse on duty.
 Our nurses in Boys’ Camp and Girls’ Camp at LOP, BTE, and GTE are always available to help campers with any scrapes, bruises, or blisters that often occur on adventures in the Rocky Mountains.
 Accompanying our nursing staff for most of the summer, we have a volunteer doctor on site or teledoctor on call.

-If your camper requires any special assistance or if there is anything you would like to discuss with our medical staff prior to or during enrollment, we invite you to designate that on your forms and/or call our office if you have any questions.
+If your camper requires any special assistance or if there is anything you would like to discuss with our medical staff before or during enrollment, we invite you to designate that on your forms and/or call our office if you have any questions.